hiero-ledger/hiero-sdk-python/CONTRIBUTING.md

 14. **Wait for Merging to Main**.
 When your pull request is approved, it will shortly be merged into main.
 Congratulations and thank you!

+## Breaking Changes

+Occasionally when working on an issue, you'll come across breaking changes.

+As a general guide:
+1. Avoid breaking changes when solving an issue.
+These are defined as changes that when merged and the user updates to the lastest version, will cause existing SDK users' code to error because they use legacy methods.
+Changes vulnerable to creating breaking changes are aspects such as: changing file structures, return statements, function names and deletions.
+2. Breaking changes might be beneficial or/and necessary.
+If so, create a new issue and detail the benefits to the breaking change.
+Wait for approval to work on the issue.
+3. Proposed breaking changes are sensitive and best handled as its own pull request, complete with:
+- [] Reasons for breaking changes
+- [] Backwards compatability additions
+- [] Relevant unit and integration tests
+- [] Changelog documentation

 ## Feature Requests